 Week 7: The Rope

-Building a rope kit is a lot about personal preferences.
-As our style evolves, the characteristics that are important to us also change with time.
-The best way to discover what you prefer is to try different ropes and experiment with it.
-It interesting to observe the spectrum of rope preferences.
-Most people at rope events will be happy to tell you what they like about their rope and let you try.
+Building a rope kit involves a lot of personal preferences.
+It is interesting to observe the spectrum of rope properties, talk with others and see what they like and why.
+Many people at rope events will be happy to tell you everything about their rope choices and let you try.
+As our style evolves, the characteristics that are important to us also change.
+The best way to discover what we prefer is to try different ropes, experiment with it and see for ourselves.
 What is important for you when choosing your rope?
-What haven’t you tried that could challenge your current rope choice?
+What can you try that might challenge your current rope choice?

-- Day 43: Size – Buy a very long rope, tie your favorite tie with it.
+Day 43: Size – Find your perfect rope size.
+Acquire a very long rope, tie your favourite tie with it.
 Then cut it a little shorter, tie the same thing.
 Then cut it again, retie again.
 Repeat!
 At what point does the rope feels too short?
 Try different rope diameters as well.

-- Day 44: Material – Make a trip to the hardware store, compare different kinds of rope material.
-Compare the ropes weight, burn speed, friction, smell, etc. Which kind of ropes floats in water?
+Day 44: Material – Make a trip to the hardware store, compare different kinds of rope material.
+Compare the weight of the rope, burn speed, friction, smell, etc. Which kind of ropes floats in water?

-- Day 47: Construction – Get a few samples of different ropes and take them appart to observe how the rope is constructed.
+Day 46: Construction – Get a few samples of different ropes and take them apart to observe how the rope is constructed.
 Twisted or braided?
 How many strands?
 How many plies?

-- Day 48: Fixing – Break a rope and fix it, pull on one strand to create highstranding problem, then retwist it and massage it to get it back into place
+Day 48: Maintenance – Break a rope and fix it, pull on one strand to create a high stranding problem, then retwist it and massage it to get it back into place.

-- Day 49: Color – What is your favorite color of rope?
-Try dyeing a rope and combining different rope colors together.
+Day 49: Colour – What is your favourite colour of rope?
+Try dyeing a rope and combining different rope colours together.